MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-cli.md

    | database-name | *clidatabase* | The name of your database.|
    | resource-group | *testrg* | The resource group name where the cluster will be created. |
    | read-write-database | *P365D* *P31D* *westus* | The type of the database.
-   Parameters:
-   soft-delete-period: P365D : Signifies the amount of time that data will be kept available to query.
-See [retention policy](kusto/management/retentionpolicy.md) for more information.
-   hot-cache-period: P31D :  Signifies the amount of time that data will be kept in cache.
-See [cache policy](kusto/management/cachepolicy.md) for more information.
-   location: westus : The location where the database will be created |
+   Parameters: soft-delete-period- Signifies the amount of time that data will be kept available to query.
+See [retention policy](kusto/management/retentionpolicy.md) for more information. hot-cache-period- Signifies the amount of time that data will be kept in cache.
+See [cache policy](kusto/management/cachepolicy.md) for more information. location: westus-The location where the database will be created. |

 1. Run the following command to see the database that you created: